 After birth, your baby will have health checks to detect conditions and abnormalities.
-Here we look at the Apgar score, blood spot screening, the six week postnatal check and more.
+Here we look at the different checks and tests they'll have...

 Your baby’s very first postnatal check will be the Apgar score, which your midwife will complete at one minute and then five minutes after he is born.
 The test is so quick you may not even notice it being done – having just given birth.
 Your midwife will check your baby for a number of factors including: